pharo-spec/Spec-Gtk/README.md

-# Mars
+# Spec-Gtk
-The Gtk3 bindings for Pharo and Spec
+The Spec Gtk bindings for Pharo

 # How to install